 Temporary loans have a $25 fee when issued and a limited interest rate that accrues only if the student’s pending aid does not get released within 30-60 days (depending on the terms selected at the time the loan is issued).

-Students who have experienced other extenuating circumstances may also submit a General Aid Appeal to OSFA for further review of their financial aid offer.
+Students who have experienced other extenuating circumstances may also submit a General Aid Appeal for further review of their financial aid offer.